ACINQ/eclair/source/index.html.md

 connected
 ```

-Connect to another lightning node, this will perform a connection but no channel will be opened.
+Connect to another lightning node.
+This will perform a connection but no channels will be opened.
-Note in the _URI_ the port is optional and if missing the default (9735) will be used.
+Note that in the _URI_, the port is optional, and if missing, the default port (9735) will be used.

 ### HTTP Request